mzgreen/mzgreen.github.io/_posts/2015-02-15-How-to-hideshow-Toolbar-when-list-is-scroling(part1).md

 tags: [android, material design, ui, animations, Toolbar, FAB]
 ---

+This post is outdated, you should jump to [part 3] or stay if you are bored :)

 In this post we will see how to achieve an effect that you can observe in Google+ app - hiding Toolbar and FAB (and any other views) when list is scrolling down and showing it again when it’s scrolling up.
 This behavior is mentioned in [Material Design Checklist].

 > "Where appropriate, upon scrolling down, the app bar can scroll off the screen, leaving more vertical space for content.
 Upon scrolling back up, the app bar should be shown again.”